ioos/sos-injector/README.md

 ### ObservationRetriever
 This interface contains a single method called “getObservationCollection” which is passed the following
 parameters: SosStation, SosSensor, SosPhenomenon, and a start date.
-With these parameters an ObservationCollection will be returned containing observations older than the start date.
+With these parameters an ObservationCollection will be returned containing observations newer than the start date.
 An example of an ObservationRetriever is located at com.axiomalaska.sos.cnfaic.CnfaicObservationRetriever.java.
 This class pulls the updated real-time observations from the www.cnfaic.org website.